Nonparametric estimation of a factorizable density using diffusion models: Main Results

 We next approximate the map \be \bx \mapsto \sum_{\bj \in [m]^D} w_\bj g \left( \bx, \by_\bj \right) \ee using weight-sharing neural networks.
 Although the summation in \eqref{eq:sum} consists of $m^D$ terms and resembles a $m^D$-point, $D$-dimensional quadrature, it can be approximated by weight-sharing DNNs much more efficiently than a standard $m^D$-point, $D$-dimensional quadrature approximation.
 The key ingredients are the approximations of the following two maps: \be \ee

 Although the $w_\bj$'s are distinct, each $w_{\bj}$ is represented as a product of $D$ terms from the $m$ distinct values $w_1, \ldots, w_{m}$.
 Therefore, to approximate the first map of \eqref{eq:maps}, we only need to approximate the multiplication operation $(x, y) \mapsto xy$ and apply it multiple times.
 Note that multiplication can be approximated by DNNs very efficiently \citep{schmidt2020nonparametric}.
 With an additional trick, the repeated application of multiplication can be represented as a DNN of the form \eqref{eqwsnn}, with a suitable choice of permutation matrices.
-Roughly speaking, to achieve an approximation error of $\epsilon \asymp_{\log} m^{-\beta/d}$ for this map, we only need $O(\log m)$ distinct network parameters, which is the same as for approximating a single multiplication operation.
+Roughly speaking, to achieve an approximation error of $\epsilon \asymp_{\log} m^{-\beta/d}$ for this map, we only need $O(\log m)$ distinct network parameters, which is the same as for approximating a single multiplication operation between two real numbers up to a constant multiple.

 Similarly, weight sharing is crucial for approximating the second map in \eqref{eq:maps}.
 Since the function $g$ are approximated for $m^D$ instances, weight-sharing networks help reduce the number of distinct network parameters, see Figure \ref{fig:wsnn} for an illustration.
 The number of parameters required for a single evaluation of $g$ with an approximation error of $m^{-\beta/d}$ depends on the structure of $g$.
 In our case, $O(m)$ parameters (up to a poly-logarithmic factor) are sufficient, due to the factorization property of $p_0$.